s0ders/akira.sh/content/posts/go-interfaces.md

 Going back to `io.Reader` and `io.Writer`, whether a program wants to read/write to a file or an HTTP request/response, it will end up using one of these.
 Hence, it is a good idea to follow the [Liskov's substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle).
 For instance, instead of accepting a file path as a function parameter to read from said file, the function should accept an `io.Reader` directly.

-This small change makes the function more generic so that it may be reused in the future and it also allows for easier testing by simplifying the creation of mocks as demonstrated bellow.
+This small change makes the function more generic so that it may be reused in the future and also allows for easier testing by simplifying the creation of mocks as demonstrated bellow.

 ```go
 // Uppercase reads from a stream and returns all data in uppercase.